 There are several benefits to hiring a domain broker.
 One of the biggest ones is that it is sometimes just less awkward for everyone involved to have a third party handle the negotiation.
 It can help both parties feel more comfortable.

 The domain broker also has more access to information than you probably do as an independent business owner.
-They can access the necessary exclusive information needed to more quickly and easily contact the domain owner.
+They can access exclusive details to contact the domain owner more quickly and easily.

 A domain broker can also save you time by taking care of the headache of the process.
 They’re experienced and can get it done more quickly.

 So, what happens if the domain owner won’t sell the domain to you?
 Rest assured, it isn’t the end of the world.
 There are other options for things you can do to keep your name and have a domain that goes with it seamlessly.

 One option for you is to use a different version of the domain.
 Instead of.com, you could try a TLD like .net, .biz, .org, or .co.

 Another option is to add a word or two to the beginning of your company name.
 For example, Proof, a sales conversion booster tool, has a domain called useproof.com instead of just the basic proof.com.
 Other words such as try, hire, or meet could be used similarly.
 It can act as a small advertisement along with being your domain name.